Here Comes the Groom (2023 film)

-Here Comes the Groom is an upcoming Philippine comedy film starring Enchong Dee, Maris Racal, Keempee de Leon and Eugene Domingo.
+Here Comes the Groom is a 2023 Philippine comedy film starring Enchong Dee, Maris Racal, Keempee de Leon, Gladys Reyes and Eugene Domingo.
 The film is written and directed by Chris Martinez and is under the production of Quantum Films, Cineko Productions and Brightlight Productions.

-It is one of the official entries for 2023 Metro Manila Summer Film Festival and is set to be released on April 8, 2023.
-The film is the sequel to the film, Here Comes the Bride released in 2010, also written and directed by Martinez.
+It is one of the official entries for 2023 Metro Manila Summer Film Festival and was released on April 8, 2023.
+The film is the standalone sequel to the film, Here Comes the Bride released in 2010, also written and directed by Martinez.
+Like its predecessor, the film features body swapping between multiple people.